 (In thousands) December 31,

-2 2023 2022
+2024 2023

 Contract and contract-related liabilities:

-Players club points and progressive jackpots \$ 4,399 \$ 3,010
+Players club points and progressive jackpots \$ 5,219 \$ 4,399

-Outstanding chip liability 527 416
+Outstanding chip liability 683 527

-Unpaid wagers and other 338 122
+Unpaid wagers and other 488 338

-Other gaming-related accruals 505 421
+Other gaming-related accruals 990 505

-Contract liabilities, current 6,175 1,651
+Contract liabilities, current 5,854 6,175

 Other accrued liabilities:

-Gaming and other taxes 2,737 1,497
+Gaming and other taxes 4,097 2,737

-Real estate and personal property taxes 3,048 1,745
+Real estate and personal property taxes 4,271 3,048

-Professional fees 40 232
+Professional fees 175 40

-Short term portion of note payable for asset acquisition 252
+Short-term portion of note payable for asset acquisition 278 252

-Other 1,758 870
+Other 2,661 1,758

-\$ 19,779 \$ 9,964
+\$ 24,716 \$ 19,779

-6. LONG-TERM DEBT
+7. LONG-TERM DEBT

 Senior Secured Notes due 2028.
-On February 12, 2021, the Company refinanced all of its outstanding Senior Secured Notes due 2024 (the "Prior Notes") with the issuance of \$310 million aggregate principal amount of 8.25% Senior Secured Notes due 2028 (the "2028 Notes").
-The net proceeds from the sale of the 2028 Notes were used to redeem all of the outstanding Prior Notes (including a 0.90% prepayment premium) and to repurchase all outstanding warrants.
+On February 12, 2021, the Company issued \$310.0 million aggregate principal amount of 8.25% Senior Secured Notes due 2028 (the "2028 Notes") to refinance all of its prior notes and repurchase all of its outstanding warrants.
 Additionally, \$180 million of bond proceeds were initially placed into a construction reserve account to fund construction of Chamonix, which was later increased to \$221 million in January 2022 to reflect an expansion of the project.
+Such construction reserve account was effectively closed during the fourth quarter of 2024, as Chamonix's phased opening was completed in October 2024.

-On February 7, 2022, the Company closed a private offering for an additional \$100 million of Senior Secured Notes due 2028, which sold at a price of 102.0% of such principal amount.
+On February 7, 2022, the Company closed a private offering for an additional \$100.0 million of Senior Secured Notes due 2028, which sold at a price of 102.0% of such principal amount.
 Proceeds from this sale were used: (i) to develop, equip and open the temporary American Place facility, which the Company intends to operate while it designs and constructs its permanent facility, (ii) to pay the transaction fees and expenses of such offer and sale, and (iii) for general corporate purposes.
-The additional notes from this sale were issued pursuant to the indenture, dated as of February 12, 2021 (the "Original Indenture"), to which the Company issued the \$310 million of 2028 Notes described above.
+The additional notes from this sale were issued pursuant to the indenture, dated as of February 12, 2021 (the "Original Indenture"), to which the Company issued the \$310.0 million of 2028 Notes described above.
 In connection with the issuance of the additional notes in February 2022, the Company and the subsidiary guarantors party to the Original Indenture also entered into three Supplemental Indentures with Wilmington Trust, National Association, as trustee.